VasilevVitalii/mssqlapifile-app/README.md

 	- final script is run on the MS SQL Server
 2. **Load digest.** every 10 minute
 	- in setting in section **mssql.queries** find query whose key is equal to param **mssql.queryLoadDigestKey**
-	- if query is not found, load digest to MS SQL Server will not happen
+	- if the query is not found, load digest to MS SQL Server will not happen
 	- first part of the query is generated.
 Founded query is added to it, example:
 	```sql
 	-- first path